TechBuz4/alx-system_engineering-devops/0x02-shell_redirections/README.md

-printing the content of /etc/passwd file
+printing content of /etc/passwd and /etc/hosts